 Lodge Pole Pine

 If it is something a little different you’re after, then this is the tree for you.
-It’s ultra slim habit and architectural appearance makes this tree a real talking point amongst friends.
+It’s architectural appearance and very long needles makes this tree a real talking point.

 With good symmetrical form, this lovely tree has green blue foliage, sharper needles, good needle retention and will provide a fragrance.